Codecademy/gamut/packages/gamut-icons/README.md

 ## Icon Guidelines

-1. All icons must be square
+1. All icons must be square.
-2. All Icons should ideally be designed inside of a 16x16 pixel grid
+2. All Icons should ideally be designed inside of a 16x16 pixel grid.